Blog Post

 Product evaluation assesses whether the company has built something that works and can continue to build what the market needs.

 Product-market fit signals.
 Are customers using the product repeatedly?
 Are they paying for it without heavy discounting?
 Are they referring others?
-Product-market fit is not a binary state, but the signals become clearer with time and usage data.
+Product-market fit isn't a binary state, but the signals become clearer with time and usage data.

 Technical foundation.
 Is the product built on an architecture that can scale, or will it need a rewrite before the next growth phase?
 Early technical debt is normal.
 Excessive technical debt that blocks scaling is a risk.